vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Madhu and Madhava have been taken in later literature to correspond to the time-period when the sun moves from -30° to 30° along the ecliptic, and so on for the other months.
 But we have no reason to believe that the Yajurvedic priests had developed such a fine mathematical sense of seasonal definition.
 But it is almost certain that they must have developed some method of observing the cardinal points of the sun's yearly course, viz., the two solstices and the equinoxes.
 From these observations, they must have counted that the number of days in a year was 366 in round numbers.

-The Yajur-Veda speaks in many places of the Utlarāyana, the northernly course of the sun from winter solstice to summer solstice and the Dakṣināyana or the southernly course from summer solstice to winter solstice and the Viṣuvān, or the equinoctial point.
+The Yajur-Veda speaks in many places of the Utlarāyana, the northernly course of the sun from winter solstice to summer solstice and the Dakṣiṇāyana or the southernly course from summer solstice to winter solstice and the Viṣuvān, or the equinoctial point.
 The ayanas or courses must have received their designation from daily notings of sunrise on the eastern horizon.
 The year-long observation of shadows cast by a gnomon, of which we have evidences, may have formed an alternative method for fixing up the solstitial days, and the.cardinal points on the horizon, (vide Appendix 5-C), where some passages from the Aitareya Brāhmana attached to the Rg-Veda are stated in favour of the view that the cardinal points were observed by means of the gnomon.

 Once they learnt to anticipate the cardinal days, determination of the month-beginnings marking seasons would not be difficult.
 The Madhu-month (the first month of spring) would begin 30 or 31 days before the vernal equinox day or 61 days after the winter solstice day, and the Madhava month on the day after the equinoctial day and so on.
 Average length of 303 days (909) would be given to each month, or 30 and 31 days to the two months forming a season.